 - Language Disorders in School-aged Children

 You’ll also be required to complete a number of electives.
-If you wish to specialize in a certain patient population or disorder, electives will help you narrow your focus.
+If you want to specialize in a certain patient population or disorder, electives will help you narrow your focus.
 Topics might include:

 - Craniofacial Disorders